MaikDulle/MaikDulle.github.io/_posts/2022-08-01-Linear-regression-with-NFL-data.md

 ## Linear regression with NFL data

-We want to check if different characteristics like passing and rush yards predict predict the score of the possessing team.
+We want to check if different characteristics like passing and rush yards predict the score of the possessing team.
 In order to check this (and other relationships) we will use a real-word dataset containing 407688 observations and 102 variables about real NFL plays from 2009 to 2017.